vinaydhegde/testdriven-site/_posts/2017-05-12-01-part1-postgres-setup.markdown

     manager.run()
 ```

-This registers a new command, `recreate_db`,  to the manager so that we can run the it from the command line Apply the model to the dev database:
+This registers a new command, `recreate_db`,  to the manager so that we can run the it from the command line.
+Apply the model to the dev database:

 ```
 $ docker-compose run users-service python manage.py recreate_db